JustusvonderBeek/ConMobAssignment3/measurements/Milestones.md

   aggregate all meassurements into one avg
 - for each pair of wifi node and lan node
   take difference = wifi_latency - wifi_lan_latency
-- plot boxplot of differences (per continent)
+- plot lineplot of absolute RTTs
+  per continent
+  only if 3 or more actuall results
-- repeat for datacenter2 and datacenter3 (include in boxplot)
+- repeat for datacenter2 and datacenter3 (include in same lineplot)
 - repeat for cellular and satellite nodes
-  one boxplot per technology
+  one lineplot per technology

 { ping measurement use average of 3 packets }
 { packetloss is still a valid measurement }